Careers in science, technology, and math

 - Technology – Technology already is a major force in the lives of today's girls.
-Just think how most girls are connected through PCs, cell phones or pagers, not to mention DVDs, MP3 players, VCRs, and countless other devices.
+Just think how most girls are connected through PCs, cell phones, not to mention DVDs, MP3 players, and countless other devices.

 - Math – Many people think of math as adding, subtracting, multiplying, and dividing.
 That's ONE type of math.
 But math is so much more than that.
 It's the algebra that NASA uses to plot a rocket's path to Mars.
 It's the geometry calculations that help you make that free throw while playing basketball with your friends.